A California proposition could reinstate affirmative action. Why are some Asian Americans against it?

 Why does a vocal group of some Asian Americans oppose affirmative action, even though it benefits all?

-There’s some really important research being done by social scientists, such as Janelle Wang and Karthick Ramakrishnan, who have been following the elite college admissions issue going back to about 2013.
+There’s some really important research being done by social scientists, such as Janelle Wong and Karthick Ramakrishnan, who have been following the elite college admissions issue going back to about 2013.
 They have made very clear that we’re talking about a distinct numerical minority of Asian Americans.
 Most Asian Americans are indeed supportive of affirmative action.
 The question is, why is it that there is this very vocal minority that’s been gaining a lot of traction and attention and has actually been quite effective at this political mobilization?
 There is some historical context that helps us to understand that.
 First, between World War II and the 1960s, the public image of Asian Americans did a 180 in American culture.
 They went from being thought of as the “yellow peril,” “brown hordes,” and “forever foreigners” to being lauded as the “model minority.”
 At that time, that meant that they were loyal to the United States, anti-Communist, but also subscribers to what we might call conservative family and cultural values.
 We saw a lot of stories circulating in popular media that, for instance, Chinese families really upheld strict gender norms.
 Their children were well behaved, they loved to study, they had a reverence for their elders, they didn’t get into trouble.
 They were not juvenile delinquents, as people have talked about at the time.

 By the 1960s, social scientists, journalists, and political leaders observed that Asians, specifically Japanese and Chinese Americans, the two largest Asian groups at the time, seemed to be doing pretty well, despite a history of discrimination and racism.
 That could be explained by both their reverence for family values and because they weren’t out in the streets protesting and making trouble.
 So this was very much comparison to the African Americans and the ongoing Black freedom movement and how troubling that movement was to a lot of white folks.